Meet Mickey and Friends at the Epcot Character Spot

 The Epcot Character Spot is the traditional place to meet Mickey and Friends and Epcot.
-Specifically, Mickey Mouse, Minnie Mouse, and Goofy.
+Specifically, those characters include Mickey Mouse, Minnie Mouse, and Goofy.
 Additionally, a few more characters are part of the spot from time to time.

-Walt Disney World recently announced that this experience would be closing the Fall of 2019 during Epcot’s extensive refurbishment.
-Thankfully, instead of full closure, the Meet Disney Pals at Epcot Character Spot has only been temporarily relocated.
+Walt Disney World announced that this experience would close in the Fall of 2019 during Epcot’s extensive refurbishment.
+Thankfully, the Meet Disney Pals at Epcot Character Spot have only been temporarily relocated instead of completely closed.

 During a recent visit to Epcot, we took the time to meet Mickey Mouse, Minnie Mouse, and Goofy.
-The Epcot Character Spot provides the opportunity to meet all three characters instead of having to stand in separate lines to find them.
+The Epcot Character Spot provides the opportunity to meet all three characters instead of standing in separate lines to find them.

 Each character at the Epcot Character Spot has a separate meet within the actual area.
-Mickey Mouse is first, followed by Goofy, and then Minnie Mouse.
+Mickey Mouse is the first meet, followed by Goofy, and then Minnie Mouse.

-The characters are currently meeting from park open until the park closes at the new location.
-Make sure to check the times guide or the My Disney Experience app on the specific day of your visit for exact timing.
+The characters are currently meeting from the park open until close.
+Make sure to check the daily time guide or the My Disney Experience app on the specific day of your visit for exact timing.

 Epcot Character Spot

-This picture below is the former home of the Epcot Character Spot.
+The picture below is the former home of the Epcot Character Spot.
 Its home was within the Innoventions West buildings that have recently closed.
-The character experience has always been popular and often has fairly high wait times.
+However, the character experience has always been popular and often has relatively high wait times.

-When I got to the meet the wait time sign dropped from 45 minutes to 20 while I was taking the picture.
+When I got to the meet again, the wait time sign dropped from 45 minutes to 20 minutes while taking the picture.
 Fortunately, there was only one other party entering the FastPass+ line in front of me.
-We were into the actual meet within less than five minutes.
+So we were into the actual meet within less than five minutes.

-The main reason I’m mentioning this recent history is that the Epcot Character Spot no longer offers FastPass+ ability as it has in the past.
+I’m mentioning this recent history because the Epcot Character Spot no longer offers FastPass+ ability as it has in the past.
 This could somewhat affect your touring strategy if the meet is deemed important on your list of must-do attractions.

 New Epcot Character Spot Location

 Below is a picture of the new meet for the Disney Pals at Epcot’s Character Spot.
-It’s located across the breezeway and on the outside area from its former home.
-This is in Future World and will be on your right as you cross through the breezeway headed toward The Land Pavilion.
+It’s located across the breezeway and outside from its former home.
+This meet will be on your right as you cross through the breezeway headed toward The Land Pavilion.

-When you walk into this area you will see where the line begins for this meet.
-There is a decent amount of area in the building to take a break or wait if not everyone is participating in the character meet.
+When you walk into this area, you will see where the line begins for this meet.
+There is a decent area in the building to take a break or wait if not everyone participates in the character meet.

-Above is the fairly large line that I met on the day of my visit.
+Above is the reasonably extensive line that I met on my visit.
 Per my notes, I got in line at 1:35 p.m. on this day.

 The characters had just come back from a break when I got in line and then went on a second break before I got to Goofy.
-For reference here’s exactly how my visit went:
+For reference, here’s precisely how my visit went:

-- 2:05 p.m.–Goofy left for a break/2 parties still ahead of me to meet him
+- 2:05 p.m.–Goofy left for a break and there were two parties still ahead of me to meet him.

 Mickey Mouse is the first to greet you upon arrival.